ZakFatihiNoussi/Advent-of-Code-2023/readme.md

 #### Part 2:
 1. before the digit concatenation, we must find string numbers and convert them to their corresponding integer digit.
 2. Fix the case in which there are two string numbers attached, for example: twone
-2. 1. approve of the first string number "two", and dismiss "one" as "ne"
+2. 1. approve of the first string number "two", and dismiss "one" as "ne" => didn't work
+2. 2. trying to change the overlapping string with an edge case dictionary can work with two overlapping digit given its simplicity => didn't work because of the occurence of three or more overlapping digits.